vera/recipes/README.md

     - [ ] What are the ingredients?
       - [ ] How much do they each cost?
     - [ ] How many calories does it have?
-    - [ ] How many portions does it make?
+    - [x] How many portions does it make?
     - [ ] Allow a recipe to be in multiple categories (for example: "Spaghetti Bolognese" fits in "Lunch", "Dinner", and "Student-friendly")

 - [ ] Add new categories like "Student-friendly", "Vegetarian", "Vegan", "Drinks", ...

 - [ ] Expand the search feature so you can filter by the new attributes as well

+- [ ] Find recipes by ingredients

 - [ ] Allow members to sign up
     - [ ] Only members can upload recipes